RESOStandards/web-api-commander/README.md

 There is still some "glue code" to back the [test descriptions in `.feature` files](./src/main/java/org/reso/certification/features), but it is greatly optimized by the use of [cucumber-jvm](https://github.com/cucumber/cucumber-jvm), which has support for the reuse of backing Java code to cut down on copypasta test development.
-This library is bundled with the Commander and there is no need to install it.

 The backing test code is done using [JUnit5](https://junit.org/junit5/).
 Normally, only those who are contributing test code should need to know about the implementation details of how tests are run.
+Libraries necessary for the Commander to run are included in the [`web-api-commander.jar`](https://github.com/RESOStandards/web-api-commander/blob/master/build/libs/web-api-commander.jar) file, aside from Gradle, which may either be installed on the local machine, or used within a Docker container (coming soon).

 *Note*: tests are currently tagged with their Web API version being 1.0.3, such as `@REQ-WA103-END3`, but the tests currently being run on the server for Web API 1.0.2 is the backwards-compatible subset of Web API 1.0.3 tests.
 Tags are still a work in progress, and are being added for Web API 1.0.2 tests as well.
 Please feel free to suggest additional tags that might be useful.

-### Program Output
+### Web API Program Output

 A sample of the runtime terminal output follows: